The Benefits of Using Advanced Lead Testing Technology in the Home

 The types of advanced lead testing technology that are available for use in the home

-One type of advanced lead testing technology is handheld devices [2].
-These devices are portable and easy to use, and can be taken to any location in the home where lead testing is needed.
-Handheld devices [2] use various techniques to detect lead, including X-ray fluorescence (XRF) [3], inductively coupled plasma (ICP) [4], and atomic absorption spectroscopy (AAS) [5].
-Handheld devices [2] are available in a range of prices and with a variety of features and capabilities, including the ability to test multiple surfaces and materials, the ability to store and transmit test results, and the ability to provide real-time results.
+Handheld devices are one type of advanced lead testing technology [2].
+These tools are handheld and simple to use, so they can be brought wherever in the house you need lead testing.
+Smartphones [2] measure lead by X-ray fluorescence (XRF) [3], inductively coupled plasma (ICP) [4] and atomic absorption spectroscopy (AAS) [5].
+Portable Test Devices [2]: these can be purchased in a number of prices, and come with a number of features and capabilities such as being able to test different surfaces and materials, being able to save and transmit test data, and being able to report the results live.

-In summary, there are several types of advanced lead testing technology [1] that are available for use in the home.
-These technologies include handheld devices [2], portable analyzers [6], and online monitoring systems [7].
-Each type of technology has its own specific features and capabilities, and can be used in different ways in the home.
+There are a few types of professional lead testing systems [1] out there in the house in short.
+These are handheld devices [2], portable analyzers [6] and online monitoring platforms [7].
+All types of technology has their own functions and strengths and applications in the house.

 [1] "Lead Testing Technology."
 Occupational Safety and Health Administration.